Thomas R Brendle Folklife Symposium

 November 2, 2019

-This symposium series bears the name of the late Reverend Thomas R. Brendle, the dean of Pennsylvania Dutch folklorists.
-During his years as a pastor of the German Reformed Church, he collected over 15,000 individual entries into ninety notebooks, each entry a Pennsylvania German folk belief, folk practice, dialect vocabulary word, dialect riddle or local dialect name of a geographic feature, (i.e., roads, hills, streams, valleys) and additionally, he made in the 1930s 78 rpm shellac recordings of dialect folk beliefs and music.
+This symposium series bears the name of the late Reverend Thomas R. Brendle, the dean of Pennsylvania Dutch Folklorists.
+During his years as a pastor of the German Reformed Church, he collected over 15,000 individual entries into ninety-two notebooks, each entry a Pennsylvania German folk belief, folk practice, dialect vocabulary word, dialect riddle or local dialect name of a geographic feature, (i.e., roads, hills, streams, valleys) and additionally, he recorded in the 1930s wire recordings of dialect folk beliefs and music.

 The Goschenhoppen Historians owe a good part of their founding to the urging of Reverend Brendle to create a preservationist society in the historic Goschenhoppen folk region in Upper Montgomery County, Pennsylvania.
 Brendle’s admonitions were to collect not only the oral traditions (folklore) but the material culture as well.
-Our annual Pennsylvania German Folk Festival, the Folklife Library and Museum, various publications, and numerous tape-recorded interviews with local folklife informants carry out his inspiration.
+An annual Pennsylvania German folk festival, a Folklife Library and Museum, publications, and numerous tape-recorded interviews with local folklife informants carry out his inspiration.